PavanKovi/Pavan-Kumar-Kovi/README.md

 🎓 Master's Student in Information Technology at **The University of North Carolina at Charlotte**
 📍 Currently based in Charlotte, NC
 💼 Former Implementation Engineer with expertise in Linux, SQL, and distributed systems.
-🌟 Passionate about system diagnostics, cloud computing, and automation.
+🌟 Passionate about networking, cloud computing, administration and automation.

 ---